 Osmond had burst onto the national scene at the 2012 Canadian Championships where she won the short program en route to a bronze medal, just a year after placing sixth in the junior ranks.
 In her world championship debut in 2013, she placed a surprising fourth in the short program before ending up eighth overall.
 She claimed her third national title in 2017.

-Getting Into Sport: Started skating at age two… Followed her sister Natasha into figure skating and pushed herself to be as good… Leaving The Rock: During the late 1990s the family travelled to Montreal during the summers so that Natasha could train… When Natasha moved to Montreal fulltime, the family followed in 2005… It was while in Montreal that Kaetlyn’s potential as a skater was realized… The family then moved to Edmonton because Jeff, who had been an offshore oil worker in the Persian Gulf, was ready to return to Canada fulltime… Odds and Ends: After she won the 2013 Canadian title, Marystown, NL erected signs at the three entrances to the town recognizing it as her home… Enjoys going to movies… Favourite Olympic memory is watching Joannie Rochette win bronze at Vancouver 2010… Favourite quote: “Never let the feat of striking out keep you from playing the game.” – Babe Ruth…
+Getting into the Sport: Started skating at age two… Followed her older sister Natasha into figure skating and pushed herself to be as good… Leaving The Rock: During the late 1990s her family travelled to Montreal during the summers so that Natasha could train… When Natasha moved to Montreal fulltime, the family followed in 2005… It was while in Montreal that Kaetlyn’s potential as a skater was realized… The family then moved to Edmonton because her father Jeff, who had been an offshore oil worker in the Persian Gulf, was ready to return to Canada fulltime… Odds and Ends: After she won the 2013 Canadian title, Marystown, NL erected signs at the three entrances to the town recognizing it as her home… The town’s arena was re-named in her honour in April 2014… Enjoys going to movies… Favourite Olympic memory is watching Joannie Rochette win bronze at Vancouver 2010… Favourite quote: “Never let the feat of striking out keep you from playing the game.” – Babe Ruth…